XACT-RobA/EasyRegression.NET/README.md

 By default, the regression engine will include a preprocessor that will fill any invalid data (null, nan, infinite) with the mean of that feature across the dataset.
 It will then "smooth" the data using standardisation.

-To change this functionality, a preprocessor instance can be passed into the constructor of the LinearRegressionEngine.
+To change this functionality, a preprocessor instance can be passed into the LinearRegressionEngine using Set methods.

 ```cs
 // Create a set of preprocessing plugins to configure the preprocessor